The home side rode a first-half goal and outstanding goalkeeping to a win over the Italian champion.

 Roberto performed heroics once more as the game entered the final quarter of an hour, clawing away Pogba's cross before keeping out Tevez's close-range effort with his legs.

-With nine minutes remaining, he pulled off another outstanding save, reacting sharply to tip Morata's fierce drive onto the crossbar as Juve continued to press hard for an equaliser.
+With nine minutes remaining, he pulled off another outstanding save, reacting sharply to tip Morata's fierce drive onto the crossbar as Juve continued to press hard for an equalizer.

-But a leveller did not arrive as the Greek side held on for a battling victory that puts them in pole position to qualify for the knockout stages.
+But a leveler did not arrive as the Greek side held on for a battling victory that puts it in pole position to qualify for the knockout stages.